 1.5 The revised Maritime Policy and Requirements for a Future Global Navigation Satellite System (GNSS) (resolution A.915(22)) sets out the policy that IMO will recognize a GNSS as a system which meets the carriage requirements for position-fixing equipment for a Worldwide Radionavigation System (WWRNS).

 1.6 Although augmentation systems do not require recognition by IMO, when used by ships for position-fixing, they should also meet the operational requirements set out in the appendix to this document, to be accepted by Administrations.

+1.7 In addition, considering the growing number of GNSS interference, there is a need of backup systems for GNSS such as Ranging-Mode (R-Mode) in WWRNS but such backup systems also do not require recognition since the backup system is outside of GNSS and operated only when GNSS interference is observed.

 PROCEDURES AND RESPONSIBILITIES CONCERNING THE RECOGNITION OF SYSTEMS